jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 Before you populate a sprint, you should rank the work items in your backlog.
 If you use agile management techniques with your projects, you probably use a similar process during your sprint planning meetings.

 1. Collapse the parent items and notice how each work item's rank is **Not Ranked**.
 You can easily change this status.
-Drag the "Create a simple chat page for our site" task to the top of the list and see how its rank changes to 1.
+Drag the "Incoming messages are not reaching other chat participants" task to the top of the list and see how its rank changes to 1.
 <iframe width="640" height="360" src="//www.youtube.com/embed/twr30-5wcfc" frameborder="0" allowfullscreen></iframe>
 <div align = center>Video: Ranking work items in the backlog </div>

 2. Rank the rest of the work items in this order:
      ![Ranked work items in the backlog][11]

 3. Now that you've ranked the work items, assign story points to the stories.
-Then, click **0 pts** beside each story and select **20 pts** from the drop-down list.
+Click **0 pts** beside each story and select **20 pts** from the drop-down list.
 **Note**: In agile projects, story points are a team-determined scale reflecting the effort required to implement a story.
 Remember that you can expand each story by clicking the plus sign to review its child items.

 4. Before you finish triaging your tasks, finish assigning work items owners.
 In the text filter field, type `@:unassigned` and press **Enter**.
 ![Empty text filter field][14]

 5. Click the **Owner** icon for each filtered work item and select your name from the drop-down list.
-After you assign your items, delete `@:unassigned` from the text filter field.
+After you assign your items, click **X** in the filter field to clear the `@:unassigned` filter.
 **Tip**: If you are working with other team members, you can use this method to assign related work items to them.

 6. You should create time estimates to ensure you place an appropriate number of stories on a sprint.
-Click to expand the "Integrate OAuth to the chat site" item's drop-down menu and select **Estimate: Unassigned** from the drop-down menu.
+Click in its title field to expand the "Integrate OAuth to the chat site" item's drop-down menu and select **Estimate: Unassigned** from the drop-down menu.
 **Tip**: Remember to review your story points and work item owners when creating time estimates.

 7. Set the duration to 3 days and click OK.